meibaoyao/InRobotslab/_pages/group_meeting.md

 permalink: /group_meeting/
 ---

-## Seminar and Journal Club Schedule
+## Group meeting and Journal Club Schedule

-Seminar is held every other week and journal club is held every week.
+Group meetings are held every other week and journal club is held every week.

 The normal time/place for Group meetings is Tues.
 9:30-11:00 in 403 rom.